THOMPSON PUBLIC LIBRARY

 Friends of the Library.

-1,000 Books Before Kindergarten is a multiyear program designed to provide parents and caregivers with a fun and exciting way to get kids ready for kindergarten.
-The most important thing these first teachers can do is to read aloud to their children every day.
+1,000 Books Before Kindergarten provides parents and caregivers with a fun and exciting way to get kids ready for kindergarten.
+The most important thing is to read aloud every day.
 This will give children the skills and tools they need to be ready to read in kindergarten and be more successful in school.

-It’s so easy to get started… just stop in at the library and see Mrs. Flynn or Ms. B for a packet .
+It’s so easy to get started… just stop in at the library and see Mrs. Flynn or Mrs. Allen for a packet .
 It contains lots of information to help you on your reading journey and the reading record for the first 100 books.

 1 book a day for 3 years… it’s 1,095 books!